bresilhac/EDA_Alcohol_Consumption/README.md

 After cleaning and preparing the data for study, I used a variety of algorithms to show the relationship between religion, geographical location and alcohol consumption.

+The data shows that where one lives and even what religion one practices determines if, what type and how much one drinks alcohol.

 I give full credit to MAMMAD ABBASLI on Kaggle for the basis of this study.